-Glass Lewis employs a global team of in excess of 300 permanent professionals with relevant and diverse experience and education, with the majority of these employees dedicated to our research function.
+Glass Lewis employs a global team of some 400 permanent professionals with relevant and diverse experience and education, with the majority of these employees dedicated to our research function.
 All Glass Lewis analysts have at least a bachelor's degree in a relevant field while many Glass Lewis executives, senior managers and senior analysts have advanced degrees and/or professional experience in relevant disciplines such as law, business, public policy, finance, and accounting.
 The research group includes professionals who collectively speak over 25 languages.
-Glass Lewis' global perspective is further informed by the unique talents and experience of Glass Lewis' Research Advisory Council.